Viswanadh-Developer/java8/README.md

-This repository is about java8 tutorials
+This repository is about java8 basics tutorials